Eric-Gitau01/my-css-journey-repo/README.md

 # ME LEARNING CSS

-This is my learning progress in CSS.
+This is a simple learning journe for css